Skip to main content

 Dental Assisting

-The diploma program is a three semester program.
-A cohort of twelve students is chosen.
-It is a full-time program offered only during the day.
-The program consists of three general education courses and ten dental courses.
-Upon completion, the students are a Dental Assistant I's and can start working in a dental office.
+The diploma program is a three-semester, full-time, day-time program.
+A cohort of up to twenty-four students is chosen annually.
+The program consists of four general education courses and ten dental courses.
+Upon completion, the students become Dental Assistant I's and can begin employment in a dental office.
 The weekly schedule varies from semester to semester.
-It is usually four full days with one day off each week but the day off could vary.
-The online portion is minimal due to the need for hands-on practice and exposure in the dental assisting profession.
-The program has a strict COVID protocol for students are face-to-face most of the time.
+The online portion of the program is minimal due to the need for hands-on practice and exposure in the dental assisting profession.

 General admission requirements for the college must be completed by the deadline date.

-• Complete the online application process (including residency determination) to Isothermal Community College.
-(Isothermal Community College link for Admissions) Use major code A55280D - General Occupational Technology-Dental.
+• Use major code A55280D - General Occupational Technology-Dental.

-• Submit all official high school equivalency transcript to the Admissions Office.
+• Submit official high school equivalency transcripts to the Admissions Office.

 • Official college transcript(s) may be submitted to the Admissions Office for transfer credit evaluation.
 Transfer credit may be awarded for courses that reflect a grade of "C" or better.